mr-cyberdron/MEGA-ZERO_MARLIN2.0_BLTOCH/README.md

   13) or other configuration from this: https://github.com/kad/Marlin/wiki/Build-Variants

-  14) you can back for stock frimware : https://github.com/mr-cyberdron/Mega-zero-stock-frimware
+  14) you can back to stock frimware : https://github.com/mr-cyberdron/Mega-zero-stock-frimware